MostAwesomeDude/construct/docs/tunneling.rst

 Note that VarInt encoding should be preferred because it is both compact and never overflows.

-Working with compression and checksuming
+Compression and checksuming
 ----------------------------------------

-Data can be checksummed easily:
+Data can be checksummed easily.
+Note that checksum field does not need to be Bytes, and lambda may return an integer or otherwise.

 ::